 San Andreas Fault

 You may be interested to see at least a part of the immense Earth’s crust that according to the direst predictions will one day devastate the entire state of California.
-Take a look at our article on how to visit the San Andreas Fault.
+We will write soon an article about visiting the San Andreas Fault.

 Christ Park Desert